 Adrianna Ma, Managing Director, General Atlantic, New York, NY.
-Adrianna Ma is a managing director of General Atlantic LLC and leads the firm's Business Services sector.
-She works closely with growth companies that provide information and technology-enabled services to enterprises as well as companies that provide disruptive, specialized services in select industry verticals, including energy and agriculture, manufacturing and retail.
+Adrianna Ma, Managing Director, General Atlantic, New York, NY.
+Adrianna Ma is a managing director of General Atlantic.
+She works with technology-enabled businesses pursuing growth organically as well as through build-up acquisitions.
+She also invests in companies that provide technology-enabled solutions in sustainability, energy and agriculture.
 Prior to joining General Atlantic in 2005, she was an investment banker in Morgan Stanley's Mergers, Acquisitions and Restructuring Department.
 Previously, she was a project manager at the Network Server Division of Hewlett-Packard Company.
 Adrianna is involved with a number of other educational and not-for-profit organizations.
 She serves on Visiting Committees of the MIT Corporation, Advisory Council of the MIT Media Lab and the MIT Educational Council.
 She is also a member of the Board of Trustees of The Nature Conservancy in New York.
 She received both her BS in electrical engineering and sciences, and ME in electrical engineering and computer science from MIT, and an MBA from Harvard Business School.
 She is a member of the 2012 class of Henry Crown Fellows at the Aspen Institute and a member of the Aspen Global Leadership Network.